At a Distance, Spring Is Green: Main

-A 3rd year at Myeongil University.
-A cold and cynical perfectionist who gets into confrontations, big and small, with the people around him.
-His father died when he was young and his mother is sick so he works part-time to support his family including his little brother.
-He voluntarily closed his heart to others and became an outsider who doesn't make time for friends.
-Then he meets Yeo Jun, an insider he should clash with but becomes very close to in their shared pain and unlikely chemistry.
+Soo-Hyun is a cold and cynical third-year student at Myeong-il University.
+He gets into confrontations with people around him.
+His father died when he was young and his mother is sick, so he works part-time to support his family, including his little brother.
+Soo-bin closed his heart to others and became an outsider who does not make time for friends.
+He may clash with Yeo Jun due to their opposite personalities, but becomes close to in their shared pain and unlikely chemistry.